inoxlang/inox/docs/language-basics.md

 # true
 ([1, 2, 3] match %int_list)

-# the % symbol can be omitted in front of the top list/object pattern:
+# the % symbol in front of the pattern can be omitted:
 %int_list = []int

 %user = {